‘The Few. The Proud’: The moments that made the Marines the Marines

 In this Feb.
 23, 1945, photo, U.S. Marines of the 28th Regiment, 5th Division, raise an American flag atop Mount Suribachi, Iwo Jima, Japan.
 (AP Photo/Joe Rosenthal)

-Marines at the Chosin Reservoir.
+Marines take cover while engaging enemy forces at the Battle of Chosin Reservoir.
 (U.S. Marine Corps)

 Hue City